stormasm/nunotes/onedotoh.md

 are wiling to help on this effort would funding help motivate them to be more involved and spend the time that it takes to complete the task.

+If we were able to get the help of the above named developers then a funding effort could begin in the spring of 2026 after some research is done to determine the best way to do this.

 Our belief is that we could get the funding required to get the job done if Sophia and Devyn were involved.
 At least we would make a whole hearted effort to attempt to get the funding required by the end of summer 2026.